 Review the requirements below regarding taking classes elsewhere for ISU credit.

 Taking Classes At Another Campus

 Students taking classes at another campus may be eligible to complete a consortium agreement—an agreement between two universities that allows students to use financial aid for concurrent enrollment.
-Please note that most aid programs, including loans, have specific minimum enrollment requirements.
-Please visit Types of Aid for more information about our aid programs.
+Note that most aid programs, including loans, have specific minimum enrollment requirements.
+Visit Types of Aid for more information about our aid programs.